 On the flipside, when your customers contact you with an issue, it's crucial that you can deal with it quickly and effectively.
 Being able to access their data stored within your CDP quickly is key to avoiding frustrated customers and having to ask more questions than you need to.

 In addition, holding detailed customer-specific data means that you can alert individual customers of things such as unusual usage levels, or you can work with people who are struggling to pay to give more settlement options.
 This creates a healthier relationship and improves customer sentiment which ultimately leads to improved retention.

-Charity events and face-to-face giving were all but wiped out during 2020.
+Charity events and face-to-face giving were all but wiped out during 2020 with a £10bn funding shortfall reported at the end of last year.
 It’s clear then, that charities have to drive digital revenue to survive, which means a Customer Data Platform has become even more important in 2021 and beyond.

 There are a number of ways you can use a CDP to increase charitable giving, one being to personalise your messaging via the individual data profiles you hold.
 With a vast array of data points that can be collected, you can personalise right down to an individual level in order to increase the ROI of your marketing efforts.